 - Proverbs 28:26

 - Matthew 7:13-14

 - Why doesn’t Natalie see her life as sinful?

-- Does she think some of her behaviors as bad?
+- Does she think that some of her behaviors are bad?
 How does she excuse them?

 - Would there be a problem if everyone used the same standard as Natalie?
 Why?